null-gman/prayerTimes-js-cli-tool/README.md

 ```
 > be sure to add the file into `PATH` variable to execute it from any directory .
 3. ![image](https://github.com/user-attachments/assets/63f264f2-adfe-4ffc-a4e8-a59aaea17b28)

+> **NOTE:** If you disconnected from the internet or the server goes down, an error message will occur.